 In some African countries, polygamy is illegal under civil law but still allowed through customary law, in which acts that have traditionally been accepted by a particular culture are considered legally permissible.
 This arguably confusing loophole results in two types of marriages: "civil" marriages and "customary" or "religious" marriages, and enables countries such as Liberia, Malawi, and Sierra Leone to allow and even support polygamous marriages without officially recognizing them.

 Another unusual loophole is that many Muslim countries will recognize polygamous marriages as long as the husband, before marrying his first wife, informs her that he intends to add additional future wives and she consents.
 If the first wife does not consent, the husband is not allowed to marry any additional wives as long as he is married to her.

 Some countries that have outlawed polygamy may still recognize polygamous marriages from other countries.
 For example, Sweden recognizes polygamous marriages performed abroad.
-Switzerland outlawed polygamy, but polygamous marriage conducted in another country is handled on a case-by-case basis.
+Switzerland outlawed polygamy, but polygamous marriages conducted in another country are handled on a case-by-case basis.
 Australia recognizes polygamous marriages formed in other countries only under certain circumstances.

 As of August 2023, Pew Research Center offers the most up-to-date information on worldwide polygamy based on 2010-2018 census and survey data.
 The PRC article also references sources published as recently as 2020.